Revenue

 Twelve Months Ended

-The revenue by geography pertains to all of the Company’s reportable segments.
+The revenue by geography pertains to both of the Company’s reportable segments.
 Refer to Note 19 - "Segment and Geographic Information" for the Company’s segment disclosures.

 Remaining Performance Obligations